comob-project/snn-sound-localization/paper/sections/new_inh_model/inhibition_model.md

 ## Contralateral glycinergic inhibition as a key factor in creating ITD sensitivity

 ### Highlights
 Here we use a more biologically inspired model to overcome some limitations that have been highlighted in the classic Jeffress model, whose existence, in mammals, is still debated.
 In fact, axonal delay lines have not been found in the mammalian MSO.
 We focused our attention on the inhibition, which was found both anatomically (there are inhibitory ipsilateral and contralateral pathways) and computationally to have a central role for coding ITDs.
-Experiments with inhibition blocked (by a glycine antagonist: strychnine) show a loss of ITD-coding in the MSO.
+Experiments with inhibition blocked (by a glycine antagonist: strychnine) shown indeed a loss of ITD-coding in the MSO.

 ### Introduction